migaaael/WebScraping-Books/README.md

 I have uploaded the code I used (_web_scraping.py_) and my notes on web-scraping (_Día 11 - Web Scraping_).

 ### Notes
-I normally use PyCharm for developing my projects, I find it friendlier than Visual Studio and has an interface that makes working with GitHub easier.
+I normally use PyCharm for developing my projects, I find it friendlier than Visual Studio and has an interface that makes it easier to work with GitHub.